Travelinglight/GhotiNLP/segmenter/answer/baseline/README.md

-* segment.py is the Python implementation of the pseudocode provided by Anoop.
-It is so slow that it never generates an output.

-* segment1.py is the improved version.
-I made the following changes:
-    * I didn't use heap
-    * Iterate i through the chart, and update the following charts

-  so the overall complexity is O(N), and I got the accuracy 80.44
+This is the baseline algorithm as described in the course page (as pseudocode).

+`segment.py` is exactly the same as the pseudocode provided by Anoop, using a priority queue to improve efficiency.
+The time complexity is O(N) if my math is correct.

+`segment1.py` is the naive version with time complexity O(N^2), but easier to understand.

+Both versions should get the exactly same result: 80.44 for the local test data (~90 on the leaderboard, which has a different set of test data).